Be the first to report a trail update, and win a prize! Send updates to firstname.lastname@example.org.

--- #92 Steens Summit -- The Steens Mountain Loop Road has been improved, so the 6-mile Rooster Comb section is no longer as rough.
-This section is still twisty and gravel, but is passable by standard passenger cars.
+-- #92 Steens Summit -- The Steens Mountain Loop Road has been improved, so the 6-mile Rooster Comb section is no longer rough.
+This section between the South Steens Campground and the Steens summit is still steep, twisty, and gravel, but is passable by standard passenger cars.

 -- #95 and 96 -- The gravel Fields-Follyfarm Road has been renamed the East Steens Road, and has been paved for 10 miles on either end, south from Highway 78 and north from Fields.
 The central section from the Alvord Desert to Mann Lake remains wide gravel.
 The access to Mickey Hot Springs has also changed, in that the green cattle guard near the 90-degree corner of the road has been removed.
 If you are driving south, look for a 90-degree curve to the right signed "40 MPH."
 At the start of the curve, veer left onto an unmarked gravel road.
 From there on, stay on the largest road, keeping left when in doubt, to the signed parking area for Mickey Hot Springs.